mustafa-rag/Bike-Store-Sales-Analysis/README.md

 The bike store operates in a competitive retail environment in six different countries where customer preferences, seasonal demand, and product profitability directly affect business performance.
 With a wide range of products — including bicycles, accessories, Clothing and maintenance items — the management team needed a clearer understanding of:

 - Which products and categories drive the most sales and profit.
-- How customer demographics (age, gender) influence purchasing behavior.
+- How customer demographics influence purchasing behavior.
 - Which geographic markets are most profitable.
 - How seasonality impacts demand and revenue.